infobyte/faraday/CHANGELOG/3.9/white.md

  * Add an API endpoint to to perform a bulk create of many objects (hosts, services, vulns, commands and credentials).
 This is used to avoid doing a lot of API requests to upload data.
 Now one request should be enough.
- * Modify color of styles and .png files.
+ * Major style and color changes to the Web UI
  * Add API token authentication method
  * Add "New" button to create credentials without host or service assigned yet were doing a lot of SQL queries because of a programming bug)